Skip to content

 Default language

-In the first step of the wizard, your selection for 'Select (main) audio language spoken in the live stream' (which sets the event's 'Default Language') depends on whether AI speech is used:
+In the first step of the wizard, your selection for 'Select (main) audio language spoken in the live stream'.
+This will set the the event's 'Default Language'.
+Choose the first language that will be spoken in the livestream; or the language most commonly spoken.

-A live stream with mixed floor and AI speech translations in French and English
+A live stream in which multiple languages are spoken, with AI speech translations in French and English

 Allow changing the active speech-to-text language